 Do Spouses of 100% Disabled Veterans Get Benefits?

-The spouse of a veteran with a 100% disability rating may be entitled to certain direct benefits, including healthcare coverage and educational assistance.
+The spouse of a veteran with a 100% VA disability rating may be entitled to certain direct benefits, including healthcare coverage and educational assistance.
 The veteran is also entitled to additional monetary VA Disability benefits for the spouse and for other eligible dependents.
 Here’s what you need to know about what may be available to the spouse of a 100% disabled veteran.

 Add-On VA Disability Benefits for Spouses